-A 35-acre zoo with over 200 species of animals— with a totally free admission?
+A 35-acre zoo with over 200 species of animals — with a totally free admission?
 That’s surely a mistake, right?
-The Lincoln Park Zoo is one of the last free zoos in the country, and a stellar spot to find yourself marveling at lions, penguins, and crocodiles at no cost.
-Alongside special holiday hours, the historic zoo is open 365 days a year and was especially designed with accessibility in mind.
+The Lincoln Park Zoo is one of the last free zoos in the country and a stellar spot to find yourself marveling at lions, penguins and crocodiles at no cost.
+Alongside special holiday hours, the historic zoo is open 365 days a year and was specifically designed with accessibility in mind.

 Visit the Poetry Foundation Library

 During a very special (and totally free!) story time, your little ones can have some fun exploring poetry and their creative expression through interactive readings and crafts at the Poetry Foundation Library, a literary society that seeks to promote poetry and lyricism across all ages and generations.
 Readings are on Wednesday evenings, but there’s something for everyone on any day of the week, including creative writing workshops, panel discussions and monthly book groups.

 Free Things To Do in Chicago With Your Friends